GuttenberG455/school21_common_core/051_CPP/readme.md

 # C++ Module

-A nine small projects that introduce us to OOP and C++ covering topics from С++ Basics (variable types, classes, inheritance, encapsulation).
+A nine small projects that introduce us to OOP and C++ covering С++ Basics: variable types, classes, OOP, templates, containers.

 ---
 ## List of projects: